UUcoffeeCup

 Give for our Future

-PLEASE SUBMIT YOUR PLEDGE TODAY
+PLEASE SUBMIT YOUR 2024-2025 PLEDGE TODAY

 CLICK HERE TO PLEDGE ONLINE OR DOWNLOAD A PLEDGE FORM

 ERROR MESSAGE: There was a problem with our online pledge form.
-If you submitted your pledge between Sunday, March 24 and Wednesday, April 3, please fill out the online form again and resubmit it.
+If you submitted your pledge online between Sunday, March 24 and Wednesday, April 3, please fill out the online form again and resubmit it.
 We apologize for this slip-up.

-Last Monday’s eclipse dominated the news, and reminded us how exciting it is when such big moments are shared.
+The lunar eclipse dominated the news, and reminded us how exciting it is when such big moments are shared.
 That’s one reason SNUUC is so important to us—it’s a community where we can come together to celebrate happy life events or support each other in hard times.

 It's easy to send us your pledge.
 Click here to pledge online or to download a form to email or mail to SNUUC.
 Forms are also available in the foyer at Sunday services.